 For the production of the ceiling, paneling is pine, cedar, larch, oak, beech, mahogany, and many.
 All these woods have good density.
 So it is better for the ceiling and roofing.
 It gives a dark brown color from light yellow.
 The constructor prefers using cedar to the ceiling.
 Because it is the most budget-friendly wood and naturally rot-resistant wood.

 The most commonly used wood on shingles today is western red cedar.
 Eastern white cedar is also a good option.
 Cedar’s heartwood has good decay resistance.
-For shingles or exterior application.
+For shingles or exterior applications.
 Being temperature resistant, it is perfect for Shingles.

 The durability of the wood should be good.
 Because it is constantly exposed to the wind, rain, and other elements.
 The effect of the weather continues on it.
 So high-quality grade cedar shingles and wallaba shingles are the best option shingles.